Home for Christmas (NSYNC album)

-Home for Christmas is the first Christmas album and second studio album by American boy band NSYNC.
-The album was released, exclusively in the United States, on November 10, 1998, following the success of their debut album.
+Home for Christmas is the only Christmas album and second studio album by American boy band NSYNC.
+The album was released, exclusively in the United States, on November 10, 1998, by RCA Records following the success of their self-titled debut album.
 On October 27, 1999, Home for Christmas was certified Double Platinum by the RIAA for shipment of two million copies in the United States.
 Home for Christmas was released on September 30, 2002 in the United Kingdom as The Meaning of Christmas on Ariola Express with an altered track listing.

 "Merry Christmas, Happy Holidays" was released as a single in the United States, and in Germany as well, due to its inclusion on the group's German seasonal album, The Winter Album.
 As of December 2014, Home for Christmas has sold 2.8 million copies in the United States, making it the fifteenth best-selling Christmas/holiday album in the U.S. since Nielsen SoundScan started tracking music sales in 1991.